A Quick Overview

 How to Get Around

 - First thing to understand: there's more to Snapchat than just photo and video messages that can disappear.
-Beyond the Camera screen, the app has three main sections:
+At the bottom of the screen is an action bar with four main sections:

-- The Friends screen: swipe right for the messaging side of the app.
+- The Chat screen: tap on the chat tab to the left of the camera icon for the messaging side of the app.
 It's where Snapchatters chat with their friends.

-- The Discover screen: swipe left for what might be a teen's main source of news.
+- The Stories screen: swipe left for what might be a teen's main source of news.
 It's loaded with Stories.
-(More on that below.)

 - Swipe up for Memories, where you can rewatch your saved Snaps and Stories.

-- The Discover section is also where teens can view Stories from their friends, celebrities, and popular accounts.
+- The Stories section is also where Snapchatters can view Stories from their friends, celebrities, and popular accounts.

 - To see less of a certain kind of Story, just press and hold on it, then select 'Hide'.

 - Be sure to understand and review privacy settings.
 (More on that below.)
-The first stop is Snap Map, which you can view by pinching in on the Camera screen.
+The first stop is Snap Map, which you can view by clicking on the far left tab on the action bar.

 - By default, Snapchat doesn't share your location, but the first time you open the Snap Map, you'll be prompted to choose whether to share your location with specific friends, all your friends, or none at all.